Manage LDAP Authentication

 - Login: The login attribute in the ldap.
 Will be used to construct the DN from

 - First name: The attribute name in the LDAP that maps to first name.
 Most often, this will be givenName.
-If left empty, user will be prompted to enter upon registration if on-the-fly-creation is true.
+If left empty, user will be prompted to enter upon registration if automatic user creation is true.

 - Last name: The attribute name in the LDAP that maps to last name.
 Most often, this will be sn.
-If left empty, user will be prompted to enter upon registration if on-the-fly-creation is true.
+If left empty, user will be prompted to enter upon registration if automatic user creation is true.

 - Email: The attribute name in the LDAP that maps to the user’s mail address.
 This will usually be mail.
-If left empty, user will be prompted to enter upon registration if on-the-fly-creation is true.
+If left empty, user will be prompted to enter upon registration if automatic user creation is true.

 - Admin: Specify an attribute that if it has a truthy value, results in the user in OpenProject becoming an admin account.
 Leave empty to never set admin status from LDAP attributes.